CogStack/CogStack-NiFi/docs/nifi/main.md

 ## Accessing NiFi via nifi-api

 Certain methods can be executed via scripts, either python or shell.
 Python has the `nifi-api` package for this.
 Check this [article](https://nifi.apache.org/docs/nifi-docs/rest-api/index.html) for more details on the methods available.

+## Various data  type issues
+This section covers dealing with data type issues depending on DB types and/or other data structures to Apache AVRO format.

+### MySQL
+Issues have been found with MySQL:
+- allows zero dates in DateTime fields  -> solution: can be overcome in the URL connection string using parameters